 Wireless Internet access, a laptop, desktop computer and various mobile devices such as iPods, an iPad, and cell phone are all part of an innovative project that is integrating technology into recovery plans for Steele Street residents.
-The research project is the brainstorm of Jackie McAdams, an occupational therapist at St. Joseph’s Regional Mental Health Care.
-It was given the green light, and a grant of $5,000, through St. Joseph’s President’s Grants for Innovation, a program that invites staff to apply for funding for innovative ideas that will improve quality of care.
+The research project is the brainchild of Jackie McAdams, an occupational therapist at St. Joseph’s Regional Mental Health Care.
+It was given the green light, and a $5,000 grant, through St. Joseph’s President’s Grants for Innovation, a program that invites staff to apply for funding for innovative ideas that will improve quality of care.

-In McAdam’s project, residents are given the opportunity to learn to use a piece of technology that can assist them with their goals and recovery.
-For example, tablets that can provide cooking instructions and easy to locate recipes, or iPod applications that remind patients when it’s time to take medication, can be valuable tools for mental health patients.
+In Jackie’s project, residents are given the opportunity to learn to use a piece of technology that can assist them with their goals and recovery.
+For example, tablets that can provide cooking instructions and easy to locate recipes, or iPod applications that remind patients when it’s time to take medication, can be valuable tools for individuals with mental illness.

 The impact as the residents are exposed to technology has been tremendous, she adds.
 "We’ve seen residents who were previously afraid to leave the house due to anxiety now able to venture out because they have learned how to use a cell phone and know that a member of their care team is just a text or phone call away."

 Marxy is another Steele Street resident who, through learning how to use social media, reconnected with long lost friends and relatives.
 Originally from Honduras, Marxy moved to Canada with his family in 1992.
 When admitted to hospital in 2008 for mental health treatment, he lost contact with his family, who were not supportive of his illness and recovery.